FeatherFramework/feather-admin/README.md

 - Kick an online player from the Moderation page with a required reason
 - Issue persistent warnings and review moderation history
 - Apply permanent or temporary account bans
+- Browse, search, inspect, and revoke currently active bans
+- Convert serious player reports into durable staff cases with priorities, ownership, linked records, and resolutions
+- Accept persistent player reports that staff can claim, release, investigate, and close
 - See online or offline status directly on player search results
 - Revoke active bans from the in-game menu
 - Block banned accounts before they enter the server